 - Chemotherapy in advanced disease.
 Chemotherapy may be used as first-line treatment in people with inoperable or metastasized lung cancer.
 It is typically used in late stages to reduce symptoms and extend survival.

 Most chemotherapy regimens use platinum compounds, either cisplatin (Platinol) or carboplatin (Paraplatin).
 The preferred regimen uses 2 drugs, one of which is a platinum-based drug.
-Combinations may include drugs such as paclitaxel (Taxol) and carboplatin or cisplatin.
-This regimen can also include gemcitabine, docetaxel, vinorelbine, or pemetrexed.
-The gemcitabine and vinorelbine combination might be a good option for patients who cannot tolerate platinum compounds.
+Combinations may include drugs such as paclitaxel (Taxol) and carboplatin (Paraplatin) or cisplatin (Platinol).
+This regimen can also include gemcitabine (Gemzar), docetaxel (Docefrez, Taxotere), vinorelbine (Navelbine), or pemetrexed (Alimta).

-Pemetrexed, known as an anti-folate, is a chemotherapy drug for first-line treatment of advanced nonsquamous NSCLC, in combination with cisplatin or carboplatin.
+Pemetrexed (Alimta), known as an anti-folate, is a chemotherapy drug for first-line treatment of advanced nonsquamous NSCLC, in combination with cisplatin (Platinol) or carboplatin (Paraplatin).
 The drug targets a number of enzymes that play a role in how cancer cells increase in numbers.
 Pemetrexed does have some serious toxic effects, but they can be significantly reduced with folic acid and vitamin B12 supplements.

 Another agent, bevacizumab (Avastin) is combined with platinum-based chemotherapy as a first-line treatment choice for people with advanced, non-squamous cancer.
-Bevacizumab is a monoclonal antibody (MAb) which inhibits growth of new blood vessels.
-Studies show that it increases survival, but unfortunately only for less than 2 months.
+Bevacizumab (Avastin) is a monoclonal antibody (MAb) which inhibits growth of new blood vessels by blocking the vascular endothelial growth factor (VEGF.)